A Ciambra

 A Ciambra ([a tˈtʃambra]) is a 2017 Italian drama film directed by Jonas Carpignano.
-It was screened in the Directors' Fortnight section at the 2017 Cannes Film Festival.
-At Cannes in won the Europa Cinemas Label Award.
-It was selected as the Italian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
-It is the second in the director's trilogy set in a Calabrian town, following Mediterranea (2015) and followed by A Chiara (2022).
+It is the second in the director's trilogy set in a Calabrian town, following Mediterranea (2015) and followed by A Chiara (2021).

+Although selected as the Italian entry for the Best Foreign Language Film at the 90th Academy Awards, it was not nominated.

 Plot

 Fourteen-year-old Pio Amato idolizes his older brother in their small Romani community in Calabria.
 Challenges mount after his older brother disappears.